 “We do not know how far our hangi stones travel out into our moana before they wash onto the beach.
 This is another reason why this application goes right out to the 12 mile mark available in an application”[iv].

 The only relevant scientific evidence presented with regards to hangi stones was from a 2007 NIWA report commissioned by Meridian Energy on the Mohaka river:

 “Hangi stones are found occasionally along the lower Mohaka and on the cobble beach at the mouth.
 These are sourced from the Te Whaiti Ignimbrite in the Mohaka headwaters”[v].

 Mr Finlayson’s Determination that the tribe failed to meet the criteria for Protected Customary Rights should have been the end of the matter.
 Astonishingly, Mr Finlayson felt able to circumvent the rules which he himself had been responsible for drafting.
-His decision to furtively re-open Pahauwera’s Treaty Settlement Act, extending the tribe’s “pre-existing” rights to manage the extraction of riverbed hangi stones to the seabed must be seen for what it is – a cynical contrivance to make a deal.
+His decision to furtively re-open Pahauwera’s Treaty Settlement Act, extending the tribe’s “pre-existing” rights to manage the extraction of riverbed hangi stones to the seabed must be seen for what it is – a cynical contrivance to allow Pahauwera control of the seabed.

 In the meanwhile, Ministry of Justice officials attempt to obfuscate the facts from the public:

 Half truths: "Consideration of the application followed a rigorous and transparent process of evidence collection, including a public submissions process....The Minister was satisfied the statutory test for customary marine title was met in part of the application area.
 He was not satisfied, on the basis of the evidence, that the tests for protected customary rights or wāhi tapu protection were met.